openlibhums/memory-alpha/content/pages/support/guides/workflow-copyeditor.md

 ## Reopened task

 If the editor has reopened the task, you will receive an email containing a link to the **Copyediting requests** page.
-There, you will be able to see the request on your Dashboard.
+There, you will be able to see the request on your dashboard.

 ![The three columns on the 'Copyedit Requests' page ('Awaiting initial decision', 'In progress' and 'Completed'.
 There is a task that has been reopened in the middle and the original completed task on the right.](../images/workflow/copyedit-reopened-kanban.png)

-It may appear as though the task has been duplicated, but the one in the **Completed** column is the original task, and the one shown under **In Progress** will be the reopened version.
+It may appear as though the task has been duplicated, but the one in the **Completed** column is the original task, and the one shown under **In progress** will be the reopened version.

 From here, this works the same way as any other copyediting task.
 The updated paper will be found under and can be downloaded from **Article files** for you to work on.
 Once you have completed your copyedit, it can be uploaded under **Copyedited files**.
 When you have done this, press **Complete copyedit task** to submit your work.
 The reopened task will be moved to **Complete** and the editor will be notified.